 Two nights are great for moving at a more relaxed pace.
 That said, it is wholly possible to take the first ferry from Athens in the morning and return in the evening.

 There are also Saronic Gulf boat tours like this one that departs daily from Athens.
 These tours offer a “whistle-stop” tour around several Saronic Gulf islands which are great if you are limited for time.
 That said, you should keep in mind that these tours will only provide you with one or two hours to explore Hydra.

 It is possible to travel to Hydra between March and September each year.
 While it is technically possible to travel during the Autumn and Winter months, travellers should keep in mind that the boats tend to run on a more limited schedule and adverse weather conditions can often mean cancellations and disruptions.

 If your main interest in visiting Hydra is for hiking or exploring the towns, I would strongly recommend visiting during the spring (March to early June).
 This enables you to enjoy pleasant temperatures that are not overbearingly hot.

 Travelling at this time also means fewer tourists and lower travel costs.
 For enjoying the beaches and resorts, Summer is a nice time to visit Hydra, though you should keep in mind that this is also the time that a lot of Greek locals take their vacations.

 Have any questions about things to do in Hydra or Greece travel in general?
 I live in Pagrati, Athens and would be happy to help with any questions you have.
 Feel free to just drop me a comment below.
 Safe travels, Melissa xo

 Disclaimer: This Hydra Greece travel guide may contain affiliate links.
 This means that I obtain a small amount of commission if you decide to make a purchase through some of the links contained on this page.
-This is charged at no additional cost to you and helps me keep up with the costs of running this site.
+This is charged at no additional cost to you.
 Thank you for your understanding.